ihaveamac/ninfs/README.md

   * With GUI support: `py -3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip#egg=fuse-3ds[gui]`

 ### macOS
 A standalone application bundle with a GUI is available for use.
+OS X 10.9.5 Mavericks or later is required.
 You can download the DMG from [GitHub](https://github.com/ihaveamac/fuse-3ds/releases).

 Python does not have to be installed, but [FUSE for macOS](https://osxfuse.github.io/) is still required.